NCIP/ihub/README.md

 Please see the NOTICE and LICENSE files for details.

-You will find more details about caAERS in the following links:
+You will find more details about iHub in the following links:

  * [Community wiki](https://wiki.nci.nih.gov/display/TRANSCENDiHub/TRANSCEND+iHub+Documentation)
  * [NCI OSDI Home](https://github.com/NCIP)